Nasdanika/server-side-java-development-for-innovators/chapter-2-automated-ui-tests/tests/sketches/README.md

 In this section we have laid the foundation for gradually evolving our tests to support progressive continuous elaboration of user experience.
-In subsequent sections we will create wireframes and mockup screens based on the sketches and our test results will show them side-by-side in order to demonstrate to the stakeholders that, say a wireframe is an elaboration of a corresponding sketch, and not something completely different.
+In subsequent sections we will create wireframes and mockup screens based on the sketches and our test results will show them side-by-side in order to demonstrate to the stakeholders that, say, a wireframe is an elaboration of a corresponding sketch, and not something completely different.

 ## References